pyvivid/K8S-References/03_02_Storage_in_Kubernetes.md

   as the volume name.
 The Storage driver should implement this RPC on the storage array and return the results of the operation.
 + Similarily, when the container orchestrator calls the Delete Volume RPC, then the storage driver should implement the code to remove the volume.

+Earlier to Kubernetes version 1.28, there was support for various external volumes such as AWS EBS, AzureDisk, CephFS, Cinder to name a few, which were directly inbuilt into the kubernetes code.
+However, from version 1.8 onwards, kubernetes suggests we use third party drivers called CSI drivers from the same.
+As AWS suggests.
+CSI drivers replaces the kubernetes 'In-Tree' storage drivers that exists in the Kubernetes Source code.
+Detailed volume management documentation can be found on the kubernetes website at this [location](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath).

 ## Volumes in Kubernetes:

 Docker containers are transient in nature meaning they are short lived.
 They are called when they need to process data and destroyed once the work is completed.
 Like wise the data within the containers is also deleted, when the container which handled the data is destroyed.
 For more details on Persistent Volumes in Docker Containers, Check out the persistent volume management in Dockers in section 03_01.
+As for the Kubernetes, every volume configuration information goes into the pod definition file.

+A Pod can support any number of volumes simultaneously.
+To use a volume in a pod, specify the volumes to be used as ```.spec.volumes```, declare where to mount the volumes as ```.spec.containers[*].volumeMounts```.

 ## Persistent Volumes in Kubernetes: